3YanghaoW/NCS_Memristive-oscillator-at-the-edge-of-chaos/README.md

 ## Overview
 These codes provides the local active VO_2 devices analysis and its controllable complex behaviors and frequency domain extraction in both experiments and simualtions.

+## Systems Requirements
+Windows, Mac OSX
+RAM >= 16G

 ## Software Requirements
 MATLAB R_2022b, Python 3.7

+## Installation Guide
+Download the codes and data.
+Put them in one folder.
+They can be run directly.

 ## Demo
 The "30 1.5m.csv" is the experiment data of the VO_2 device in bidirectional static IV sweep from 0-1.5 mA under 30 degrees Celsius temperature.